 Additional Information On The Phase-Out Of R-22

-The implementation of the R-22 phase-out has been a gradual process.
-The Environmental Protection Agency (EPA) issues the phase-out initiative to limit the harmful impact that R-22 has on the natural environment.
-This initiative currently prohibits manufacturers from producing new R-22.
+The implementation of the R-22 phase-out came gradually.
+The Environmental Protection Agency (EPA) issued the phase-out initiative to limit the harmful impact that R-22 has on the natural environment.
+This initiative currently prohibits manufacturers from producing or importing new R-22.
 Even though it is not illegal to continue using this compound in existing HVAC systems, the phase-out has effectively incited a significant rise in R-22 prices.
 If you intend to recharge a mid-sized home air conditioning with R-22, you might wind up paying nearly half the cost of a brand new air conditioner installation.

 What Are Some Of Your Cooling Options Here In Connecticut?